JBL PartyBox 1000 review: The ultimate choice for serious soirées

 Once you’ve wrestled the JBL PartyBox 1000 speaker out of its packaging, you’ve already accomplished the most difficult part of its setup.
 With the heavy lifting done, it’s plug, play, and party down.
 The “figure-8” power cord plugs in between the unit’s wheels, though the included 7-foot cable feels a bit short given that the speaker is likely to be used outside and in spread-out indoor venues.
 Pack an extension cord.

-When powering up or down from the top-panel power button, the speaker plays an indicator sound to let you know it’s on or shutting off (a hallmark of all JBL Bluetooth speakers, really Bluetooth speakers in general).
+When powering up or down from the top-panel power button, the speaker plays an indicator sound to let you know it’s on or shutting off (a hallmark of all JBL Bluetooth speakers, really any portable Bluetooth speakers).
 You can play music wirelessly via Bluetooth 4.2 or, if you prefer to plug in, the speaker can pull tunes from a USB flash drive, the stereo RCA (Line-In) inputs, or the stereo 3.5mm Aux input (think headphone jack, like phones used to have) on the back panel.
 Wireless pairing is a simple matter of pressing the Bluetooth icon button on the top panel and selecting “JBL PartyBox 1000” from your device or computer.
 A top-panel audio source button indicates which source is currently selected.

 When playing music from a USB stick, the JBL PartyBox 1000 plays songs in the MP3, WMA, and WAV file formats and plays them automatically in alphabetical order from the drive.
 So, if you want to play songs in a particular order, you have to prepare the file names in advance to be alphabetical in the order you want (“A Baby Got Back,” “B Get Ur Freak On,” etc.).
-The USB port also charges mobile devices, and there is a slot on the top panel that acts as a convenient stand for tablets and smartphones.
+The USB port also charges mobile devices and there is a slot on the top panel that acts as a convenient stand for tablets and smartphones.

 The JBL PartyBox 1000 only plays from one of the four audio sources at a time.
 However, there are also ¼-inch Mic and Guitar inputs, each with their own gain level knob on the back, that work along with playing music.
 So, for example, a singer/songwriter could perform over backing tracks or singers could do karaoke to the music.
 (See the “Sing its virtues?” section below for more on Karaoke mode.)